hinorahere/hinorahere/README.md

 - 👋 Hi, I’m Nora
-- 👀 I’m interested in Django and Mobile App development
+- 👀 I’m interested in Django and Mobile App Development
 - 📫 How to reach me ...